-Personal Genome Project Canada launchesDecember 10th, 2012 in Genetics /
+Personal Genome Project Canada launchesDecember 10, 2012 in Medicine & Health / Genetics

 The Personal Genome Project Canada (PGP-C) launches this week giving Canadians an unprecedented opportunity to participate in a groundbreaking research study about human genetics and health.